ocodo/.doom.d/ocodo-handy-functions.md

 ### -sample

-Return a random element from the LIST.
+Return a random element from the `list`.

 ```lisp
 (-sample (list))